Updated on 10th May, 2023 by Martin Astley

 “For homeowners, the error/fault codes are confusing numbers or letters depending on the appliance brand.
 Often, those codes seem like a cipher, making users guess what the symbols mean” commented Harry H. Knowles, a tumble dryer repair engineer from the London-based Fantastic Services company offering 100+ property maintenance services including appliance repairs, cleaning, plumbing, electrical services, locksmith, gardening, property removals, pest control, etc..

-“To deal with the situation once and for all, look in your tumble dryer display and compare the symbols with the information in the table below.
-Or, call an experienced appliance engineer to help you out”.
+“To deal with the situation once and for all, look at your tumble dryer display and compare the symbols with the information in the table below.
+Or, call an experienced appliance engineer to help you out.”

 BrandLikely Error CodesWhy is your tumble dryer not getting hot?Remedy / Precaution tips